 - Clip Joint – Getting people to pay for services, but never actually delivering since it cannot be enforced.

-- Fiddle Game – One con artist leaves an invaluable item with the mark and another convinces of its high value.
+- Fiddle Game – One con artist leaves an invaluable item with the mark and another convinces the mark of its high value.
 The mark then buys the item from the first con artist for more than it’s worth.

 - Rip Deal – The con artist offers to buy something at a markup in exchange for favors or other items.
 They follow through, establishing trust.
 Then they do it again with higher stakes and steal the goods with sleight of hand or force.

-Examples in History of Scammers
+Historical Examples of Scammers

 History is littered with examples of people taking advantage of others during and after disasters.
 Many of these scams occurred during wartime which can make people impulsive and lean towards groupthink.
 Tumultuous times make it hard for rules and laws to be enforced, and criminals can take advantage of the chaos.
 Here are a few examples: